 Each has its own grading system.
 The S&P rating system, for example, begins at AAA, which is the best rating, and then AA, A, BBB, and so on, down to D. Bonds that are ranked as a D are currently in default and C grades are at a high risk of default.

 Using S&P’s system, high-yield bonds are generally classified as below a BBB rating.
 These bonds are considered to be highly speculative.
 Bonds at a BBB rating and above are less speculative and sometimes referred to as “investment grade.”
 With Moody’s rating, high-yield bonds are classified at a Baa rating and below.

 This means that bonds with better credit ratings are generally the ones that are least likely to default.
-Treasury bonds and corporate bonds issued by large, stable companies are considered very safe and highly unlikely to default.
+Treasurys and corporate bonds issued by large, stable companies are considered very safe and highly unlikely to default.
 These bonds come with a AAA rating.